GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

-The function `add_mistyped`, in the same `tutorial_bc` and already loaded in the Heapster environment, is identical to `add` so we can experiment with misstyping.
+The function `add_mistyped`, in the same `tutorial_bc` and already loaded in the Heapster environment, is identical to `add` so we can experiment with mistyping.
 Try running the following command

 ```
 heapster_typecheck_fun env "add_mistyped" "().arg0:true, arg1:int64<> -o arg0:true, arg1:true, ret:int64<>"